clovisdanielcosta/api-criptomoedas/README.md

 ## :small_orange_diamond: Thanks

 I wanna to say thank you to <b>Digital Innovation One</b> and <b>everis</b> for make this bootcamp possible.
-Special thanks to BárbI really love blockchain and crypto currencies.
+Special thanks to Bárbara Casac for teaching in this course.
+I really love blockchain and crypto currencies.
 Thank you so much.
 You all are doing a great job.

 Well done! :clap: :clap: